Canadian National Vimy Memorial: Pilgrimage and unveiling

 On 26 July, the day of the ceremony, pilgrims spent the morning and early afternoon exploring the landscape of the memorial park before congregating at the monument.
 For the ceremony, sailors from HMCS Saguenay provided the guard of honour.
-Also present were The Royal Canadian Horse Artillery Band, French army engineers, and French-Moroccan cavalry who had fought on the site during the Second Battle of Artois.
+Also present were the Royal Canadian Horse Artillery Band, French army engineers, and French-Moroccan cavalry who had fought on the site during the Second Battle of Artois.
 The ceremony itself was broadcast live by the Canadian Radio Broadcasting Commission over shortwave radio, with facilities of the British Broadcasting Corporation transmitting the ceremony to Canada.
 Senior Canadian, British, and European officials, including French President Albert Lebrun and Prince Arthur of Connaught, and a crowd of over 50,000 attended the event.
-Absent, though, was Canadian Prime Minister William Lyon Mackenzie King, it being well understood that he was generally not comfortable around veterans and felt it more appropriate for a war veteran in Cabinet to act as the King's minister in attendance.
+Prime Minister Mackenzie King was absent because he had not served in the war and had treated Lord Byng fairly harshly during the 1926 King-Byng Affair.
+He was also reluctant to meet veterans and felt that a war veteran in Cabinet should attend in his place.
+On the day, four government ministers and four Canadian general officers attended the unveiling.

 Before the ceremony began, Edward VIII, present in his capacity as King of Canada, inspected the guard of honour, was introduced to the honoured guests, and spent approximately half an hour speaking with veterans in the crowd.
 Two Royal Air Force and two French Air Force squadrons flew over the monument and dipped their wings in salute.
 The ceremony itself began with prayers from chaplains representing the Church of England, the United Church of Canada, and the Roman Catholic Church.
 Ernest Lapointe, Canadian Minister of Justice, spoke first, followed by Edward VIII who, in both French and English, thanked France for its generosity and assured those assembled that Canada would never forget its war missing and dead.
-The King then pulled the Royal Union Flag from the central figure of Canada Bereft and the military band played the Last Post.
+The King then pulled the Royal Union Flag from the central figure of Canada Bereft and the military band played the "Last Post".
 The ceremony was one of the King's few official duties before he abdicated the throne.
 The pilgrimage continued, and most participants toured Ypres before being taken to London to be hosted by the British Legion.
 One-third of the pilgrims left from London for Canada on 1 August, while the majority returned to France as guests of the government for another week of touring before going home.